 Holyoke’s Health Metrics

 HPS carefully considers evolving health data and the environment in Holyoke and Massachusetts.
-District leaders meet at least weekly with Sean Gonsalves, Registered Sanitarian, Director of the Holyoke Board of Health to review health data and continue to refine our return to school plans.
-The Massachusetts Department of Public Health provides updated COVID-19 health metrics (October 7, 2020) for cities and towns weekly.
-Holyoke specific data is provided below.
+District leaders meet at least weekly with Sean Gonsalves, Registered Sanitarian, Director of the Holyoke Board of Health, to review health data and continue to refine our return to school plans.
+The Massachusetts Department of Public Health provides updated COVID-19 health metrics for cities and towns weekly.
+Holyoke Public Schools metrics are updated weekly on Wednesdays.